miro-jelaska/alexa-real-estate-agent/README.md

 The idea was to create an Alexa Skill that guides a person through the process of buying or renting a real estate.
 Buying a real estate is high-risk situation and often a stressful one riddled with self-doubt and uncertainty.
 Alexa Real Estate Agent would help people structure their thoughts, introduce them to the important concepts, and give them advice on request.
 As a result, a person would be able to know what they want and why do they want it.

-From a voice assistant standpoint this meant building some kind of storyline and from a technical standpoint this meant building some kind of state machine.
-For each interaction with a user Alexa skill would go from one state to another.
-For example, if in a current state Alexa could ask how many rooms a person wants to have in their new real estate.
-User could provide an exact number of rooms and trigger NumberOf intent, or he could trigger Advice intent by saying "I'm not sure.".
-Both intents, NumberOf and Advice, will change Alexa to another state appropriate for a storyline.

 Sections:
 1. Storyline - Detailed description of the whole storyline
 2. Implementation of state machine - Technical details on how the state machine was implemented